civol/HDLRuby/README.md

 type(:char) { bit[7..0] }
 ```

-From there, `char` can be used like the standard `bit`, `usinged` and `signed`
+From there, `char` can be used like the standard `integer` type.
-types.
-For example, declaring a new input char signal can be done as follows:
+For example, the following code sample declares a new input signal `sig` whose
+type is `char`:

 ```ruby
 char.input :sig